razrinn/vibe-expense/memory-bank/project-progress.md

 ## 1. Current Overall Status

 Initial setup complete, UI components scaffolded, data persistence issue addressed, and analytics page updated to show category names.
 Bug fix for undefined categories applied.
 Refactored KeyMetrics to use useExpenses hook directly.
+Form input components have been refactored and applied throughout the application.

 ## 2. What Works